awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-create-model-package.md

    1. For **Publish this model package on AWS Marketplace**, choose **Yes** to publish the model package on AWS Marketplace\.

-   1. For **Validate this model package**, choose **Yes** if you want Amazon SageMaker to run batch transform jobs that you specify to test the inference code of your model package\.
+   1. For **Validate this model package**, choose **Yes** if you want SageMaker to run batch transform jobs that you specify to test the inference code of your model package\.
 **Note**
 To publish your model package on AWS Marketplace, your model package must be validated\.

-   1. For **IAM role**, choose an IAM role that has the required permissions to run batch transform jobs in Amazon SageMaker, or choose **Create a new role** to allow Amazon SageMaker to create a role that has the `AmazonSageMakerFullAccess` managed policy attached\.
+   1. For **IAM role**, choose an IAM role that has the required permissions to run batch transform jobs in SageMaker, or choose **Create a new role** to allow SageMaker to create a role that has the `AmazonSageMakerFullAccess` managed policy attached\.
 For information, see [SageMaker Roles ](sagemaker-roles.md)\.

    1. For **Validation profile**, specify the following:
       + A name for the validation profile\.